jreisinger/docs/data/notes/terms.md

 ## xor

-Exclusive or - the opposite of inlusive (the normal) or, which allows both possibilities as well as either:
+Exclusive or - the opposite of inclusive (the normal) or, which allows both possibilities as well as either:

     >>> True or True